kolonist/wifi_location/README.md

     // API keys
     api_name : 'you should sign up on https://wigle.net/ to get this',
-    api_token: 'you should sign up on https://wigle.net/ to get this',
+    api_token: 'you should sign up on https://wigle.net/ to get this', api_key  : 'you should sign up on https://3wifi.stascorp.com/ to get this',

     // socket timeout in milliseconds (default is 3000) 'timeout': 3000